TheZoq2/dcs_on_linux/README.md

 too works with some tweaks

 Install the game plugin by following the instructions in the SRS readme.

+*Note* As of SRS 19.0.1, this method no longer works.
+As a replacement, I have a custom SRS client that *kind of* works here https://gitlab.com/TheZoq2/srsrs.

 It's easiest to run SRS in its own prefix.
 Create one, and then run `winetricks dotnet452 win10` in that prefix.
 Now you can start `SR-ClientRadio.exe` from